Last Updated on September 14, 2020 by Scott

 You will then lay them against your generator in a box shape to deflect the generator’s noise to the ground.

-This allows for the sound to be contained and absorbed into the ground instead of toward your surroundings.
+This allows for the sound to be contained and absorbed by the ground instead of toward your surroundings.

-If you are wanting a more comprehensive solution, you can build a silencer box that installs over your generator to muffle the noise similar to the plywood method.
+If you want a more comprehensive solution, you can build a silencer box that installs over your generator to muffle the noise, similar to the plywood method.

-Building a silencer box will take a bit of wood working, but it provides you an easy way to quickly muffle the sound of your generator on the go.
+Building a silencer box will take a bit of woodworking, but it provides an easy way to muffle the sound of your generator quickly and even on the go.

-Building an inner and outer box on your frame and filling it with insulation is a way to effectively reduce noise while keeping the box lightweight.
+Building an inner and outer box on your frame and filling it with insulation will reduce noise while keeping the box lightweight and effective.

-This will greatly reduce the changes of your generator overheating from inadequate airflow.
+These steps will significantly reduce the chances of your generator overheating from inadequate airflow.

-While all of these methods above will help drastically improve your noise level on your generator, there are a few simple tips that you can follow to reduce noise pollution.
+While all of these methods above will help drastically improve your generator’s noise level, there are a few simple tips that you can follow to reduce noise pollution.

-While this seems like a no brainer, it is often a factor that is overlooked when using a portable generator.
+While this seems like a no-brainer, it is an often-overlooked factor when using a portable generator.

-Most generators produce 70-80 decibels at 23 feet which could be more than you are wanting to hear inside your home.
+Most generators produce 70-80 decibels at 23 feet, which could be more than you want to hear inside your home.

-Keep The Exhaust Facing Away From Your Home
+2. Keep the Exhaust Facing Away from Your Home

 If moving your generator further from your home is not an option, there are still ways to keep the noise level down.

-One simply trick is to have the exhaust, the main source of noise, pointed away from your home.
+One simple trick is to have the exhaust, the primary source of noise, pointed away from your home.

-Sound waves travel and having them travel in a direction away from your home can make a huge difference when compared to having the exhaust pointed in the direction of your home.
+Sound waves travel, and having them move in a direction away from your home can make a huge difference compared to having the exhaust pointed at your home.

 Add one of the tips from above and get double the sound reduction!